Role, title and salary dependent on experience

-We are currently strengthening our presence in Brussels and will be opening an office at the beginning of 2018 and are seeking an experienced policy and regulatory professional advisor for our Government and Regulatory Affairs Departments to support AIMA and BAI.
+We are currently strengthening our presence in Brussels and will be opening an office at the beginning of 2018 and are seeking an experienced policy and regulatory professional adviser for our Government and Regulatory Affairs Departments to support AIMA and BAI.
 The advisory role is likely to be split on a 60/40 basis between AIMA and BAI.

 The role will focus primarily on EU legislative work affecting alternative investment managers, and the market environment they operate in including, but not limited to, AIFMD and UCITS developments, the European capital market union package, market structure and infrastructure regulations and private credit regulations such as loan funds or policy decisions related to non-bank lending.
 On the other hand investor regulation such as Solvency II is in the scope of our work due to the increasing impact on portfolio allocation including alternative investments.